Last updated on: March 15th, 2023

 Normal Working Hours

-Working time is any period during which the employee performs work, is available to the employer, and performs his duties and responsibilities, according to the provisions of the individual employment contract, the applicable collective labor agreement, and or the labor legislation.
+Working time is defined as any period during which the employee performs work, is at the disposal of the employer, and fulfills their tasks and duties, according to their individual employment contract, the applicable collective employment contract, and the legislation in force.

-Averaging of Work Hours – The maximum length of the work time shall not exceed 48 hours per week, including overtime hours.
-As an exception, the length of the work time, including the overtime hours, may be extended beyond 48 hours per week, provided the average number of work hours, as calculated for a reference period of 4 calendar months, does not exceed 48 hours per week (inclusive of overtime).
-The 4 months reference period may be extended up to 6 months via negotiation between the parties (the social partners, employees’ representatives, and employers’ representatives) for certain activities.
+Averaging of Work Hours –The working time shall not exceed a maximum of 48 hours per week, including overtime.
+However, there is an exception where the working time, including overtime, can be extended beyond 48 hours per week, on the condition that the average number of work hours over a reference period of 4 calendar months does not exceed 48 hours per week (inclusive of overtime).
+In certain activities, the reference period of 4 months can be extended up to 6 months through negotiations involving employer and employee.

-When calculating the reference periods stated above, the duration of annual leave and the situations of suspension of the individual employment contract are not taken into consideration.
+Note: The duration of annual leave and the situations of suspension of the individual employment contract are not taken into consideration while calculating reference periods.

 Individualized Work Schedule – The employer may establish such an arrangement with the consent of the employee.
 This is a flexible way of organizing the working time of an employee.
 The daily duration of the working time is divided into 2 periods –